 About the Examination

 The HMDCB examination, offered annually, consists of 165 multiple-choice questions.
-Candidates will be allowed up to three (3) hours to complete the exam.
-The exam is administered by computer at more than 190 Applied Measurement Professionals, Inc. assessment centers annually throughout the United States.
-The 2016 exam will be given May 19 - June 6, 2016.
+Candidates will be allowed up to three (3) hours to complete the exam, which is administered by computer at more than 200 PSI/AMP Candidate Services assessment centers throughout the United States.
+The 2017 exam will be given May 19 - June 6, 2017.
 Examinations are administered by appointment only.

 Because hospice medical directors provide services of critical importance to individuals as they approach the end of life, it is beneficial for the general public as well as other healthcare providers to be able to recognize hospice medical directors who have demonstrated minimum core competence in the knowledge and skills necessary to function as a hospice physician and medical director.